lias-laboratory/biogitom/ReadMe.md

 - `download_data.py`: This script automates the process of downloading, extracting, and organizing the required data for each task from a remote server.
 - `run_biogitom.py`: This script serves as a central interface for executing task-specific Python scripts.
 Each task is organized in its designated subdirectory within the Tasks/ folder.
 The script dynamically identifies and executes the appropriate task script based on user-provided input parameters.
 - `requirements.txt`: This file lists all the Python packages and their specific versions required to run the BioGITOM framework.
 It ensures compatibility and consistency across environments.
+- `create_new_task.py`: Automates the full setup of a new BioGITOM task **with semantic embedding generation**.
+It:
+  - Uploads ontologies
+  - Runs the Concept Fearures Encoder (CFE) to generate embeddings, classes, and adjacency matrices
+  - Handles training alignment files
+  - Generates mappings
+- `create_new_task_with_embeddings.py`: Similar to `create_new_task.py` but assumes **precomputed embeddings, class files, and adjacency matrices** are provided manually by the user.
 - `dictionary.json`: This JSON maps ontology files to their respective namespace URIs and synonym properties, enabling standardized synonym extraction for ontology processing tasks.

 ## Installation